 Public transport in Eindhoven

-Eindhoven’s public transport system is not as extensive as other Dutch cities like Amsterdam.
+Eindhoven’s public transport system is not as extensive as other Dutch cities such as Amsterdam.
 While trains offer a good option for travel to and from the city, there are no trams or underground train systems for inner-city travel, with buses being the best option for getting around Eindhoven.

 Public transport in Eindhoven and throughout the Netherlands can be accessed using the OV-chipkaart.
 This smart card is loaded with credit and is swiped at the beginning and end of each journey.
 There are different types of cards available, ranging from daily to yearly subscriptions.